AmyLHuang/AndriodStudioHelloWorld/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+A challenge I encountered while building the app was setting up the emulator.
+However, after tinkering around for a few minutes, I was able to make it work.

 ## License